akamolphat/myna_popgen/02_variant_calling/README.md

 6. Filter the variants called via BCFtools and STACKS

 ## Remove barcodes from the raw reads

+The removal of barcodes and adapters, and the alignment of reads to the reference genome was performed for both the STACKS and the BCFtools pipeline.
+Barcodes were removed from raw reads of the samples we sent to dart using the process_radtags program in STACKS version 2.58 (Catchen et al., 2013), using the following command:

 ```bash
 process_radtags -p /path/to/folder/with/raw/reads -b /path/to/barcodesID.txt -o /path/to/output/folder1 -e pstI -c -q -r
 # /path/to/folder/with/raw/reads is the path to the folder containing the raw reads